rogerbinns/apsw/doc/query.rst

         - Returns the number of rows added, deleted, or changed.
           Cursors are not isolated from each other so this will counts all database wide changes from when it starts execution until completion.
-It is an :class:`int`
+The return value is an :class:`int`.
+          :exc:`apsw.query.RowExpected` is raised if any rows are returned.

     *   - :code:`a_type | None`
         - If exactly one row was returned then conversion to